Mario Mazzola: Spin-in companies

 According to Business Insider, Cisco invested $2.38 billion in spin-in companies involving Mazzola and his team over two decades.

 Later career

-In 2016, Mazzola left Cisco along with two of his colleagues, Jain and Cafiero.
+In 2016, Mazzola left Cisco along with Jain and Cafiero.

 In 2017, he co-founded Pensando Systems with his former colleagues.
-The company develops distributed services platforms and raised $278 million in funding.
+The company is based in Milpitas and develops distributed services platforms and raised $278 million in funding.

 Personal life

 Mazzola is married to Luciana Cavallet.
 In 2015, they donated $1 million to establish a scholarship endowment at the American University of Armenia.